SuperAph1/TG799VAC-XTREME-17.2-MINT/README.md

 ## OPKG

-Below will give you a proper opkg setup
+- Below commands will give you a working opkg setup, copy and paste:

 #![Screenshot](.preview/opkg_on_vdnto.gif)